LuisCabantac/scholaflow/README.md

 # ScholaFlow

-ScholaFlow is an open-source learning management system (LMS) that aims to improve upon the foundation of existing platforms like Google Classroom.
+ScholaFlow is a learning management system (LMS) that aims to improve upon the foundation of existing platforms like Google Classroom.
 We're not just checking boxes – we're focused on features that genuinely enhance the learning experience.

 ![prismify-render-1732824603368](https://github.com/user-attachments/assets/413b1771-8ca9-49fb-8d79-9d446430334f)